blurgyy/flames/README.md

   ```bash
   $ sudo postsuper -d 0628818AB791  # replace 0628818AB791 with value of the "queue_id" field in the previous command
   ```

+* Mail server cannot receive mail, the mail server does not log anything when sending an mail from an external address (e.g. gmail.com) to the mail server:
+  The DNS record may be malconfigured.
+Make sure the mail address (the part after the `@` character of the mail address that should receive emails) on cloudflare's DNS dashboard is set to "DNS only" (as opposed to "Proxied").
+  It seems that the smtp address (e.g. `smtp.blurgy.xyz`) can be set to "Proxied" though.

+* Cannot fetch mails via IMAP from the mail server:
+  The DNS record may be malconfigured.
+Make sure the imap mail address (e.g. `imap.blurgy.xyz`) on cloudflare's DNS dashboard is set to "DNS only" (as opposed to "Proxied").